 - Avoid Overheating and Head Covering in Infants: “It is not known whether the risk associated with head covering is attributable to overheating, hypoxia, or rebreathing.”

-The Task Force makes the recommendation for air permeable sides based on infants with faces wedged against the side of the sleep environment.
-We pointed out logic would dictate that air permeable mattresses as being preferable to air impermeable mattresses to address infants face-straight- down on firm mattresses.
+The Task Force makes the recommendation for air-permeable sides based on infants with faces wedged against the side of the sleep environment.
+The sisters point out logic dictates that air-permeable mattresses as being preferable to air impermeable mattresses to address infants face-straight- down on firm mattresses.

 “Certain crib mattresses have been designed with air-permeable materials to reduce rebreathing of expired gasses, in the event that an infant ends up in the prone position during sleep, and these may be preferable to those with air-impermeable materials.”